The Average Cost of a UK Wedding in 2026 is £20,604

 The Bottom Line on Wedding Costs in 2026

-The average cost of a UK wedding in 2026 is £20,604 – but that figure is best seen as a benchmark, not a blueprint.
+The average cost of a wedding in the UK is £20,604 in 2026, but that number should be treated as a guide, not a rule.

 The Average Cost of a Wedding in 2025 Was £20,822